American Express Blue Business Plus Review

 Blue Business Plus, offered by American Express, is a simple option for small businesses to earn points and gain access to American Express’s Membership Rewards Program without worrying about fees or rewards tiers.

-With 2 points per $1 on all purchases (up to $50,000 a year), business owners will have no problem earning points with this card.
-Although it does not currently have a welcome offer, it has the longest introductory rate we’ve seen for any business credit card, with 0% APR for the first 15 months.
+With two points per $1 on all purchases (up to $50,000 a year), business owners will have no problem earning points with this card.
+Although it does not currently have a welcome offer, it has a great introductory rate of 0% APR for the first 12 months.
 And, like most Amex credit cards, cardholders can spend above their credit limit with no penalty.

 Naturally, businesses owners who think they’ll be spending more than $50,000 per year on their card might want to look at other cards, because this card reverts to one point per $1 after you hit the $50,000 cap.
 But if you’re interested in a hassle-free way to earn points, Blue Business Plus is worth considering.